Last updated on March 13th, 2019

-When you research what happened 158 years ago during a time that seems prehistoric compared to today’s modern technology, it is a bit eye-opening, to say the least, to interpolate what would likely happen today…given what happened back then.
+When you research what happened 158 years ago during a time of modern technology, it’s eye-opening to interpolate what would likely happen today – given what happened back then.

 The Earth’s invisible sphere of magnetism surrounding our planet began to shudder, shake, and oscillate.
 People down below couldn’t feel it, but they could see it.
 The sky lit up in greens, orange and red as charged particles slammed through.
 Today we call it a geomagnetic storm.